line/armeria/site/src/sphinx/advanced-zookeeper.rst

     import com.linecorp.armeria.server.zookeeper.ZooKeeperUpdatingListenerBuilder;

     // This constructor will use server's default host name, port and weight.
-    // Use the other constructors to override the defaults.
+    // Use `nodeValueCodec` method to override the defaults.
-    ServerListener listener = new ZooKeeperUpdatingListenerBuilder()
+    ServerListener listener =
-            // Zookeeper Connection String
-            .connect("myZooKeeperHost:2181")
-            // Zookeeper Node to use
+            // Zookeeper Connection String and Zookeeper Node to use new ZooKeeperUpdatingListenerBuilder("myZooKeeperHost:2181", "/myProductionEndpoints")
-            .node("/myProductionEndpoints")
             // Session Timeout
             .sessionTimeout(10000)
             .build();